Skip to Content

 Is It Better to Buy a Cheaper House and Renovate?

 Structural work is complicated and costly.
 A structural engineer is often needed to make a proper structural assessment.
 That alone can cost upwards of $700.
 Of course, that is often money well spent.
-Just because a crack in a foundation or a load-carrying beam has been there “forever” doesn’t mean it’s not causing issues or on the verge of breaking.
+Just because a crack in a foundation or a load-bearing beam has been there “forever” doesn’t mean it’s not causing issues or on the verge of breaking.
 We are not suggesting a seller would mislead you on a home’s condition, but often, they just don’t know how serious a crack might be.
 If you do discover a structural issue, you’ll need to discuss your options with the engineer and determine if it’s worth fixing.
-Sometimes, these are minimal fixes, but in many cases, the solution requires a lot of labor and expense.
+Sometimes, these are minor fixes, but in many cases, the solution requires a lot of labor and expense.

 Is it Worth Buying a Fixer-Upper?